 Change the default branch on your git repo

-GitHub is changing the default branch name on all new repositories from master to main.
+.
 They obviously won't change it on existing repos (because, you know, that would be super uncool and break half the internet).
-So maybe you want to update some (or all) of your existing repositories to use main as well.
-Or maybe you want to go with something else, like default or unicorns.
-It's your repo, I won't judge.
+So maybe you want to update some (or all) of your existing repositories to use main

 Surprisingly (maybe?) it's not too hard!
 It will likely take you less than 5 minutes.
 Let's dig in.